 The Geography department at Malet Lambert aims to encourage a sense of wonder about places.
 We teach young people to make sense of a complex and dynamic world, and understand their place within it.
 We develop a variety of skills, along with the curiosity needed to prepare pupils for success at GCSE and beyond.

-The Geography department comprises of four classrooms, three of which are located within the Humanities area.
+The Geography department comprises five classrooms, three of which are located within the Humanities area.
 All classrooms have projectors and whiteboards, along with regular access to class sets of chromebooks enabling geographical research, use of GIS and Google Classroom.
 We also have specific fieldwork equipment including anemometers, calipers, ranging poles and clinometers, as well as up to date textbooks and visualisers.

 At key stage three, the topics are contemporary and introduce knowledge in a carefully planned sequence, encouraging students to answer big geographical questions.

 The big questions explored in Year 7 include:

 - What is the place of Hull?

 - How does Tanzania compare to the UK?

 The big questions explored in Year 8 include:

 - Who are the winners and losers of climate change?